stonegold546/website/content/post/testing-covariance-based-sems.md

 If you have good measurement quality, conventional benchmarks for fit indices may lead to bad decisions.
 Additionally, global fit indices are not informative for investigating misspecification.
 {{% /alert %}}

 I am working with one of my professors, [Dr. Jessica Logan](http://statsineducation.tumblr.com/), on a checklist for the developmental progress of young children.
 We intend to take this down the IRT route (or ordinal logistic regression), but currently, this is all part of a factor analysis course project.
 So I ran some CFA models, and was discussing model fit with Dr. Logan.
-I commented that factor loadings were generally high (> .8), but initial model fit was inadequate to play the model fit game, for example, RMSEA > .06, ...
+I commented that factor loadings were generally high (1st quartile = .80, M/Mdn = .84), but initial model fit was inadequate to play the model fit game, for example, RMSEA > .06, ...
 She commented that she was not so worried by this combination: high loadings together with failure to meet conventional model fit guidelines.
 And pointed me towards a recent paper by Dan McNeish, Ji An and Gregory Hancock,[^1] hereafter _MAH_, - the paper is available on [ResearchGate](https://www.researchgate.net/publication/311536084_The_Thorny_Relation_between_Measurement_Quality_and_Fit_Index_Cut-Offs_in_Latent_Variable_Models).

 MAH's argument hinges on an important point: all models are usually misspecified in practice.
 Counterintuitively, holding misspecification constant, models with lower factor loadings (or poorer measurement quality) have better fit indices than models with higher factor loadings.
 For example, if two models have the same level of misspecification, and one with factor loadings of .9 could have RMSEA higher than .2, and a model with factor loadings of .4 could have RMSEA less than .05.
 The paper contains some charts that communicate these results very clearly.